 6. Is there a way to make Kaymbu@Home easier to access for families?

 Yes!
-They can add the Kaymbu@Home webpage as a bookmark to their phone’s home screen and will allow them to easily pull up the web portal!
-Click here for full directions.
+They can download the Kaymbu for Families App and easily upload photos by going to Home > clicking the green plus button.
+Alternatively, they can add the Kaymbu@Home webpage as a bookmark to their phone’s home screen and will allow them to easily pull up the web portal!

 7. How can Kaymbu teachers and administrators see which observations families submitted?